Support for traditional hunting and harvesting

 Who is eligible

-To be eligible for the Harvesters Support Grant, a community must:
+To be eligible for the Harvesters Support Grant and the Community Food Programs Fund, an Indigenous organization representing a community must:

-Thirteen communities eligible for the retail subsidy are not reliant on air transportation for more than 8 months each year, and are not eligible for the Harvesters Support Grant as a result.
+Thirteen communities eligible for the NNC retail subsidy are not reliant on air transportation for more than 8 months each year, and therefore not eligible for the Harvesters Support Grant.
 These communities are on the Quebec North Shore and the Northwest Territories:

 Recipient organizations